For Discovery, Innovation and Disruption in Orthopaedics.

 Christian Gerber, MD, FRCS

-«It is the the mission of ResOrtho to advance musculokeletal health through research leading to discovery, innovation and disruption.
-The Meyer Award has been created to honor the most exceptional, contributions to patient care and to motivate physician-scientists to realize their dreams of preventing or healing musculoskeletal injury and disease.»
+«It is the the mission of ResOrtho to advance musculoskeletal health through research leading to discovery, innovation and disruption.
+The Meyer Award has been created to honor the most exceptional contributions to patient care and to motivate physician-scientists to realize their dreams of preventing or healing musculoskeletal injury and disease.»

 ResOrtho is a foundation of recognized public interest.
 It is the organization which has created, funds and organizes the Dominik C. Meyer Award to motivate and recognize persons for discoveries and disruptive innovations which change human musculoskeletal wellbeing.